Lowa Renegade GTX Mid Review

-The Renegade GTX tied the Quest 4D GTX for the tallest ankle collar height when measured on the side.
-We liked the design of the ankle collar; it's very well cushioned, and the back dips down further than the Quest and the St. Elias.
+The Renegade GTX tied for the tallest ankle collar height when measured on the side.
+We liked the design of the ankle collar; it's very well cushioned, and the back dips down further than other models.
 This gave our feet more room to flex without getting blocked by the ankle collar, while still providing high support on the sides of the ankles.
-The leather is more continuous around the ankle on this boot compared to the Vasque St. Elias GTX.
-Add the unique frame-like midsole, and there's good lateral support.
+The leather is more continuous around the ankle on this boot and with the addition of the unique frame-like midsole there's good lateral support.

-The polyurethane Monowrap Frame midsole design reduces weight, and combined with the full length nylon shank, creates good torsional stability.
-The Renegade is a few ounces lighter than the Quest 4D and St. Elias, but still provided strong prevention against ankle injuries on and off the trail.
+The polyurethane Monowrap Frame midsole design reduces weight, and combined with the full-length nylon shank, creates excellent torsional stability.
+The Renegade is a few ounces lighter than heavier models, but still provided robust prevention against ankle injuries on and off the trail.

 Overall, this hiking boot handles rough and smooth, wet and dry trails well.
 The aggressively rockered front sole stuck to rock slabs well, and it was great in the mud, gravel, and scree.
-If we had to complain, we would say these aren't ideal for scrambling, like the Asolo Jumla GV, but will do in a pinch.
+If we had to complain, we would say these aren't ideal for scrambling but will do in a pinch.

-This product is the lightest of the midweight hikers.
-It might fit a niche in between; more stable, water resistant, and durable than lightweights, but not as durable as most midweights.
+This product is relatively lightweight for having a completely leather upper.
+It might fit a niche in between; more stable, water-resistant, and durable than lightweights, but not as durable as most midweight models.

-At six inches, this boot has one of the lowest flood heights of the midweight hikers, but perhaps the best Gore-Tex liner.
+At six inches, this boot has an average flood height compared to other midweight hikers, but perhaps the best Gore-Tex liner.
 Lowa has patented the durable, comfortable design.
 Our feet always stayed dry in these boots.
 Although the leather rand absorbed water out of the box, water continued to bead off the rest of the upper throughout the entire testing period.

-At $230, we feel similarly priced midweights like the Vasque St. Elias and Salomon Quest 4D deliver more value.
-However, a lot of hikers really like the fit of the Lowa Renegade, so if it's a perfect fit for you, it's definitely worth the investment.
+We feel similarly priced mid-weights deliver more value.
+However, a lot of hikers really like the fit of the Lowa Renegade, so if it's a perfect fit for you, it's worth the investment.

 Despite its name, the Renegade will not desert or leave you hanging on the trail.
 This is a very popular boot with a dedicated following.
-Some folks really like the combination of torsional stability, a minimal weight for a midweight, and aggressive forefoot rocker.
-It's very comfortable from day one, and nimble on the feet for backpacking trips.
+Some folks really like the combination of torsional stability, reasonable weight for a midweight, and aggressive forefoot rocker.
+It's very comfortable from day one and very suitable for backpacking trips.

 — Ross Robinson and Brandon Lampley